grassfinn/Unit-Conversion/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-A simple unit converter that converts imperial to mertic or metric to imperial.
-The default is 20 for all units, but the user can input there own measurements to be converted.
+A simple unit converter that converts imperial to metric or metric to imperial.
+The default is 20 for all units, but the user can input their own measurements to be converted.
 ### Purpose

 Users should be able to:

-- Input information into the input field and recieve the conversions for their number.
+- Input information into the input field and receive the conversions for their number.

 ### Screenshot
+The default layout is when the page is loaded.
 ![](./screenshots/deafultApp.PNG)
+What it looks like when the user puts input in.
 ![](./screenshots/userInput.PNG)

 ### Links